rlacher/sort-benchmark-cli/README.md

 | Insertion Sort | Iteratively builds a sorted array by inserting each unsorted element into its correct position within the sorted portion. | Standard in-place. |
 | Merge Sort | Recursively divides an array into smaller subarrays, sorts them, and merges them into a single sorted array. | Recursive top-down implementation with standard two-way merging using an auxiliary array. |
 | Quick Sort | Selects a pivot element and partitions the array around it, recursively sorting the sub-arrays on either side of the pivot. | In-place sorting with the leftmost element as the pivot.

+#### Execution

+The `BenchmarkRunner` orchestrates the benchmark execution by reading the configuration, delegating data generation to the `BenchmarkDataFactory`, and managing execution based on `BenchmarkContext` instances.
+This design promotes a clear separation of concerns and allows for flexible benchmark configuration.

+#### Measurement

+- *Execution time:* Measured by profiling the sort operation's runtime.
+- *Data writes:* Counted directly within the sorting algorithm's code by tracking the number of element writes (swaps, shifts, and inserts).
+- *Memory usage:* JVM heap memory consumption, measured at key points during the sorting process.

+#### Result Aggregation

+To ensure robust result aggregation, the `ResultAggregator` employs filtering and context-grouped aggregation.
+This methodology mitigates the impact of factors such as garbage collection and JVM optimisations, leading to more reliable and accurate benchmark measurements.

 ### Design